cmwylie19/peppr/adr/0008-store-key-sanitization.md

 - No migration path required because keys that cannot get placed in the store are not in the store
 - No overhead of base64 encoding/decoding
 - No new store path prefix
-- No new pepr command for viewing store items because users can see the PeprStore CR as always
+- No new peppr command for viewing store items because users can see the pepprStore CR as always
 - Add more unit and e2e tests around the store
-- No need for a k9s command for k9s users to be able to view PeprStore CR
+- No need for a k9s command for k9s users to be able to view pepprStore CR

 ### Cons
 - Could be edge cases that we have not discovered yet of a key that you cannot place in the store